Hortense Odlum: Biography

-Divorced from Odlum in 1935, she next married Dr. Porfirio Dominici, but that marriage was annulled in 1938.
+Divorced from Odlum in 1935, she next married Dr. Porfirio Dominici (1899–1987) in 1935, but that marriage was annulled in 1938.

-After six years as Bonwit's president she retired in 1940, but served as chairman from 1940–1944.
+After six years as Bonwit's president she retired in 1940, but served as chairman from 1940 to 1944.
 She said "dollars and cents will never mean much to me except as evidence of customer approval."
 She also stressed in her words: "high class, but not high hat."
 When asked about her business experience: "I got mine in the hardest of schools.
 For nearly 12 years, I ...was just a customer."
 After retirement she proclaimed, "I want to go back and be what I really am – just the typical customer who has found a store she loves to shop in."

 Her sister's son was the actor Robert Hudson Walker.
 She offered to finance his studies at the prestigious American Academy of Dramatic Arts in New York City.
 He stayed in her home during his first year there.